 Previous events have featured welcome addresses from Chief Minister Andrew Barr MLA (himself an ANU graduate), Minister for Higher Education, Training and Research, Meegan Fitzharris MLA, ANU Vice-Chancellor and Nobel Laureate, Professor Brian Schmidt and University of Canberra Deputy Vice-Chancellor and Vice-President, Mr Rongyu Li.

-Performances have included the 2015 Australian Busking Champion and Canberra school student Lucy Sugerman, CIT and UC music students The Belle Whyte Duo and fantastic Indigenous singing and dancing ‘Welcome to Country’ performances by the local custodians of the land.
+Performances have included The Voice finalist and Canberra school student Lucy Sugerman, CIT and UC music students The Belle Whyte Duo and fantastic Indigenous singing and dancing ‘Welcome to Country’ performances by the local custodians of the land.

-The event also offers the opportunity to introduce our new cohort of Study Canberra Student Ambassadors to the community.
-The 2017 cohort of Student Ambassadors represent 12 different nationalities, five tertiary institutions and two colleges.
+The event also offers the opportunity to introduce our new Student Ambassadors to the community.
+The 2018 cohort of Student Ambassadors represent 13 different nationalities, five tertiary institutions and one Canberra college.